rmormando/MiniProject/README.md

 git clone https://github.com/rmormando/MiniProject_RitaMormando.git
 ```

+#### Files included in Repo

+- mini_project.py

+> the whole pipeline which is composed of multiple functions that give each outputs

+- Sleuth_Rscript.R

+> R script which outputs a text while which identifies the diffrence between 2 timepoints in the expressed genes

+- sequences.fa

+> nucleotide database out of all RefSeq sequences of the Betaherpesvirinae found on 3/4/2021

+#### Important Output Files

+- miniProject.log
+> a log file that has information from the data ran with the script

+- HCMV_index.idx
+> index created to be used by kallisto

+- EF999921_CDS.fasta
+> fasta file with CDS of EF999921

 ## Assignment Questions:

 1. We would like to compare HCMV transcriptomes 2- and 6-days post-infection (dpi).
 First, retrieve the following